thomasvm/thomasvm.github.io/_posts/2015-03-17-open-source-net-libraries-that-make-your-life-easier.markdown

 * ...

 You get the gist, it is overly complex and involves too much automatically generated code and magic strings.
-Compare this to the beauty of a [TopShelf][13] service.
+Compare this to the beauty of a [Topshelf][13] service.

-* First you create a console app and add TopShelf through NuGet
+* First you create a console app and add Topshelf through NuGet
 * Then, you create _a class_ that holds your service logic.
 The only important thing is that the class must have some kind of `Start` and `Stop` method
 * and finally the main method of the `Program.cs` should look something like this